Why Do Mortgage Lenders Sell Mortgages To Investors?

 Most people don’t realize that the secondary home loan market plays a huge role in keeping the mortgage industry thriving.
 This secondary market purchases mortgages and makes money as you pay off your home.

 Home loans are sold regularly for two reasons.
 The main reason is to allow lenders to afford to lend money to new home buyers.
-It’s common practice to sell mortgages so that lenders can get more money to help finance additional mortgages.
 The process is cyclical and continues from there.

 When lenders sell loans, they’re able to take this debt from their balance sheet and free up their credit for new customers.

 The second reason lenders sell mortgages is to provide the lender with instant funds.
-Your lender might earn tens of thousands to hundreds of thousands of dollars off of your home loan in interest, but they’ll need to wait 15 or 30 years – or the length of your mortgage – to receive their funds.
+Your lender might earn hundreds of thousands of dollars from your home loan in interest, but they’ll need to wait 15 or 30 years – or the length of your mortgage – to receive their funds.
 Sometimes lenders prefer to make a faster profit by selling off your mortgage to an investor.

 You can find out if your mortgage can be sold by consulting your loan paperwork.
 Your lending agreement or mortgage contract will detail in fine print whether your home loan has the option of being sold to another investor.